Plan the VMM networking fabric

 When you create a static IP address pool, you can configure associated information, such as default gateways, Domain Name System (DNS) servers, DNS suffixes, and Windows Internet Name Service (WINS) servers.
 All of these settings are optional.

 IP address pools support both IPv4 and IPv6 addresses.
-However, you cannot mix IPv4 and IPv6 addresses in the same IP address pool.
+However, you can't mix IPv4 and IPv6 addresses in the same IP address pool.

 After a virtual machine has been deployed in VMM, you can view the IP address or addresses assigned to that virtual machine.
-To do this, right-click the listing for the virtual machine, click Properties, click the Hardware Configuration tab, click the network adapter, and in the results pane, click Connection details.
+To do this, right-click the listing for the virtual machine, select Properties, and select the Hardware Configuration tab.
+Select the network adapter, and in the results pane select Connection details.